crowbc/PVTcube/README.md

 Change log (in reverse chronological order starting from most recent version:)

+05DEC2024 -- v 1.4.0 Threefold Coincidence
+	Added a third detector voxel, foil wrapping, photomultiplier tube, lens and mu metal shield as well as lead shielding blocks to simulate threefold coincidence with a collumation channel between the source and the third voxel.
+Changed default output ntuple format to csv.

 22NOV2024 -- v 1.3.1 Unused Volume Fix
 	Removed unused volume declarations in detector construction class.
 Fixed CMakeLists.txt to copy macro files to build directory.